zohra101/react/authentication.md

 2. Add the state variable `didMount` and use it with the mount and update phases.
 3. Use `console.log` to verify the phases are properly tracked.
 4. Copy the condition for `isSignedIn` to `componentDidUpdate`.

+### Communicate the sign-out with the parent component
+- `SignOutModal` should indicate to the parent component when there is a sign-out
+-
+    1. In the parent component, let `SignOutModal` have `onSignOut={handleSignOut}`
+    2. Let  `handleSignOut` properly set `isSignedIn` to false
+    3. In `SignOutModal`, add a prop `onSignout `which stores a callback function
+    4. Use `onSignOut` in `handleSubmit` when there is a sign-out